 As I usually stock a wide selection of Diamond Bottlenecks 'Ultimate' slides, I individually list the measurements of each slide to help you find the right one.
 So hopefully this guide further assists you too!

 Measuring the Internal Diameter

 The main two sizes you'll want to concentrate on in terms of finding the one right for you, is the internal diameter and the length.
 The internal diameter of the slide is what effects how the slide fits on your finger.
-So first of all, to measure the slides in store for our listings, we grab the digital veniers, this ensures we're getting a nice accurate measurement, and simply measure it's internal diameter at it's widest point.
+So first of all, to measure the slides in store for our listings, we grab the digital veniers, this ensures we're getting a nice accurate measurement, and simply measure it's internal diameter at it's thinnest point.
 The measurement on the slide product listings will be this measurement, and that's the one you want to take most attention with.
 Some of the slides do have a tapered internal diameter, and what that means is it may be wider at one end of the slide to the other.
 This is a nice feature that allows for a more 'snug' fit if perhaps you have slim fingers and find generic slides wobble about at the thinner part of your fingers.
 So for this, a tapered measurement will be listed.
 This is simply measured by us by taking measurements from either end of the slide.
-To see if this is suitable for you, take note of the widest of the two measurements :-)
+To see if this is suitable for you, take note of the thinnest of the two measurements :-)

 To match this up with what size your chosen slide finger is, grab a small rule, or verniers if you have them (you'll get a more accurate measurement with them but the ruler will still get you the measurement you need) and again, simply measure your desired finger at the widest point.
 I usually go for the first finger knuckle as 99% of the time that's the widest point.
 I use my third finger for slide, so here as an example for you.
 Same rule applies for your pinky, though!